About one in 20 people have officially been diagnosed with depression around the world.

 Are you someone who believes that they suffer from a drug addiction and depression?
 Acknowledging a problem exists is the hardest part.
 You might look back on decisions you made under the influence of drugs and alcohol.

-Or you’re worried how often you take drugs or alcohol.
+Or you’re worried about how often you take drugs or alcohol.
 It’s subjective, but once you realise you have a problem with addiction, the next step is to request or search for a form of Drug Addiction and Depression treatment at Cassiobury Court.

 The first treatment that most clinics will offer is drug or alcohol detoxification.
-It means that your body is ridding itself from the drugs or alcohol in your bloodstream.
+It means that your body is ridding itself of the drugs or alcohol in your bloodstream.
 This is mostly done by your liver, which breaks the alcohol or drugs in your body down.
 You’ll have to stop drinking alcohol and taking drugs for a few days, or even less to get it out of your system.

 What happens after, is behavioural counselling.
 There is a therapist available for drug and alcohol treatment – and the subsequent treatment of depression.

-Often times, therapists and psychologists will help you understand your behaviour better, and help you identify moments where you start relapsing or craving alcohol or drugs.
+Oftentimes, therapists and psychologists will help you understand your behaviour better, and help you identify moments where you start relapsing or craving alcohol or drugs.
 Psychologists could also find co-existing mental health issues during your behavioural evaluation if that is indeed the case – alongside your depression you might suffer from bipolar disorder.

 Has your question “can drug addiction lead to depression?” been answered?
 Do you feel like you need help for both?
 Give Cassiobury Court a call today for more information.